aamash1wnl/3-layer-ANN-scratch/README.md

-# 3-Layer ANN Implementation from Scratch
+# ANN Implementation with 3 Layers from Scratch

 ## 1. Task to be Performed